-The Motor Control Lab allows experimenters to measure human motion as well as the forces generated by those motions using state-of-the-art kinematic data collection systems.
-The lab also has several systems to measure the muscle activity associated with human motion.
+The Motor Control Lab is equipped with state-of-the-art biomechanical analysis equipment that allows experimenters to measure human motion as well as the forces generated by those motions.
+The lab has several systems available to measure the muscle activity associated with human motion and muscular fatigue.
 These systems are used to study how coordinated human movements are planned and executed.

 Ultrasound and Muscle Mechanics

 In the Ultrasound and Muscle Mechanics Lab, researchers investigate the relationship between muscle architecture and muscle function.
 Using ultrasound imaging, they determine the change in length of the muscle fascicle, muscle-tendon complex and tendon during several functional activities.
 By comparing the interaction between the muscle and tendon during movements in healthy individuals and those with neurological and orthopedic dysfunction, therapists can develop more appropriate exercise rehabilitation programs.
 In addition, ultrasound imaging is being used to measure movement of the spine and measure articular cartilage thickness of the talus.